-If you think that you have been incorrectly refused a grant, you may appeal by writing to the body to which you applied - SUSI or your local authority or ETB.
+If you think that you have been incorrectly refused a grant, you may appeal by writing to the body to which you applied.
 You must appeal within 30 days of getting your decision.
-If your appeal is turned down, and you feel that the conditions have not been interpreted correctly, you can make a further appeal.
+If your appeal is turned down, and you feel that the conditions have not been interpreted correctly, you can make a further appeal to the Student Grants Appeals Board.